Location: Research > Segment Analysis

 ‘Does NOT contain any’ - alternatively, if you want to look only at women's scarves, you could add strings that you want to exclude from your segment, for example, URLs that include 'men' or ‘kids’ within the scarves category.

-Once you’ve saved your segment, you will be redirected to the Website Segment Analysis page.
+Once you’ve saved your segment, you will be redirected to the Segment Analysis page.
 In the top right corner, you can define the country and timeframe:

 For each segment, you can gain insights into the following metrics: